demisto/content/CONTRIBUTING.md

 ```

 * name: Name for the script, that will be displayed in the Automation page
-* script: The actual file name
+* script: The name of the file containing the script itself
 * type: javascript or python
 * tags: array of tags of the script
 * arguments: array of script arguments